Skip to main content

 15 mentions Positive Neutral Negative

-The music in the game has received praise for its ability to enhance the atmosphere, with many reviewers noting its alignment with the game's setting and its evocative qualities reminiscent of "Twin Peaks."
-While the soundtrack is generally described as captivating and fitting, some players found certain musical choices to be anachronistic or distracting, detracting from the intended horror experience.
-Overall, the sound design and music contribute positively to the game's ambiance, though opinions vary on specific tracks.
+The music in the game has received praise for its ability to enhance the atmosphere, with many reviewers noting its alignment with the time period and setting, often drawing comparisons to "Twin Peaks."
+While the soundtrack is generally described as mesmerizing and fitting, some players found certain tracks to be anachronistic or distracting, detracting from the intended horror experience.
+Overall, the sound design and music contribute positively to the game's ambiance, though opinions on specific tracks vary.

 • “The soundtrack is also mesmerizing as it follows the time period and setting of the story.”